NuroDev/nuro.dev/data/blog/improving_next_config.md

 One argunment I could see for NOT to make all these big, possibly breaking, changes to the config system would be "But Next.js is so simple to use.
 This will just add complexity".

 Fair point.
-But who said new or inexperienced developers would have to use this new system.
-If they wanted they could stick to using the existing CommonJS `next.config.js` system & then anyone who wants to use the more advanced system, with plugins & TypeScript support, etc can use it.
-It's the same reason why Vite offers support for both.
+But if done correctly it could be backwards compatible with the current config system & then allows more experienced developers who do want to utilize some of the new features, such as plugins, TypeScript support, etc, can do so.

-### :thinking: Conclusion
+### :thinking_face: Conclusion

 ---